fmohiudd/Cryptocurrencies/README.md

 <img src = "images/clustered_df.png" width="400">

 **Fig 7:** The dataframe in the figure has features from the machine learning combined with the original dataframe.
-It is ready for visualziation.
+It is ready for visualization.

 #### **Visualization of the Data**

 I checked the data in a 2D scatter hvplot by plotting each pair, PC1/PC2, PC1/PC3 and PC2/PC3.
 Fig 8 shows one such plot of PC2 vs PC1 that is sorted by Class.
 This plot shows that one point from Class=2 is an outlier.
 A 3D scatter plot shows a better visualization of the clusters as shown in Fig 9.
-The figure is plotted usling Plotly Express.
+The figure is plotted using Plotly Express.
 The figure shows that one item from Class 2, BitTorrent is an outlier.
 There is some overlap between points belonging to Classes 0 and 3.
 There are also some outliers in Class 3.
 Fig 9a, 9b and 9c shows different views of the same 3D plot.
 We created a table using _hvplot.table()_ that shows the coins that are currently trading in Fig 10.
 Note that these datapoints are showing "IsTrading"=True data.
 There are a total of 1,137 cryptocurrencies trading.
 Out of those, 531 cryptocurrencies have nonezero values (Fig 11 and 12).

 <img src = "images/2d_pc1_pc2.png" width="450">